 Sit back in your folding chair, listen to the hum of bees or the distant mewl of a buzzard, hold your rod, wait, and try not to nod off.
 Or maybe just do!
-Moffat Manor is set in a fisherman’s paradise, with an onsite loch within the resort, and many additional spots to try out in the local area, such as the Green Frog which offers bait and fly fishing, and expert tuition if needed.
+Moffat Manor is set in a fisherman’s paradise with many spots to try out in the local area, such as the Green Frog which offers bait and fly fishing, and expert tuition if needed.
 If it’s peace you’re looking for (and perhaps a trout or two), Moffat is just the right place.

 Canoeing & KayakingBrave the white water